 Contact your HR department to determine options for employer healthcare.
 Consider insurance on the Affordable Care Act platform.

 3. Review Your Budget and Spending Pattern

 If you don’t already have a budget, we encourage you to create one and maintain it indefinitely.
-There’s a variety of free resources online (like this one: budget calculator) that can assist in helping you create a budget from scratch.
+There’s a variety of free resources online (such as this budget and cash flow calculator) that can assist in helping you create a budget from scratch.

 Review your bank and credit card statements for recurring periodic fees automatically charged for services that can be eliminated.
 Examples of this include gym memberships, music and movie services, TV streaming, book clubs and subscription boxes.